 To ensure that you are prepared and increase your chances of success, we recommend studying the job description.
 From this, you may be able to predict some of the types of questions that are likely to be asked at the interview.
 It is useful to match the job description against your CV.
 Then, you can think about when and where you have been able to demonstrate the skills, characteristics and experience the interviewer is looking for, and identify the most important aspects of the role.
 If you need help with your CV, find our advice here.

-In general, the main questions you will be asked during an interview will include:
+Some questions you could be asked during your interview include:

-- If you are going for a European position, it is a good idea to bear in mind that you may be asked about the experience you have working with European submissions.
+- If the position you are applying for is European based, you may be asked about the experience you have working with European submissions and procedures.

-- A big part of regulatory affairs work nowadays is electronic submissions.
-Therefore, expect to be asked what you know about this and your experience to date.
+- A large part of regulatory affairs work today is electronic submissions, therefore you should be prepared to discuss what you know about this and your experience to date.